Demetri0/gstranslate/README.md

   This is good place to have a discussion about translations and leave remarks.
   And it is free :p.

-## How it works
+## Get started
 1. You creates a Google Spreadsheets;
-2. Configure permissions (spreadsheet must be accessible by direct link);
+2. Make your spreadsheet to be accessible for read by direct link;
-3. Writes your translations in google spreadsheet using our format;
-  - You may use so many pages in one spreadsheet as you wish;
-4. Configure environment variables for gstranslate;
-5. When your translations is ready, you run `npx gstranslate` and it generates you `json` files for each language for which you created column in google spreadsheet.
+3. run `npx gstranslate -p PageName --key ...` and it generates you `json` files per each language column in your google spreadsheet.

 ## Usage
 Recommended way to use **gstranslate** is to add command to your `package.json/scripts`